awsdocs/amazon-comprehend-developer-guide/doc_source/API_PartOfSpeechTag.md

 # PartOfSpeechTag<a name="API_PartOfSpeechTag"></a>

 Identifies the part of speech represented by the token and gives the confidence that Amazon Comprehend has that the part of speech was correctly identified\.
-For more information about the parts of speech that Amazon Comprehend can identify, see [Syntax](how-syntax.md)\.
+For more information about the parts of speech that Amazon Comprehend can identify, see [Analyze Syntax](how-syntax.md)\.

 ## Contents<a name="API_PartOfSpeechTag_Contents"></a>